marceloschreiber/marcelofernandes.dev/content/today-I-learned/big-files-wc-head-tail-cat/index.md

 ---
-title: "Saving the day: wc, head, tail, cat"
+title: "Saving the Day: wc, head, tail, cat"
 date: "2019-11-20"
 spoiler: Dealing with large files is a pain.
 ---